nmastracci/little-katas/Guilded-Rose-typescript-mocha/README.md

 # Item Summary

 - Every item's SellIn and Quality value degrade by one each day
-- Every item's Quality value degrades twice as fast pas the sell by date
+- Every item's Quality value degrades twice as fast past the sell by date
 - No Quality value can be greater than 50
 - Aged Brie increases in Quality over time
 - Sulfuras has no SellIn date and never decreases in Quality